bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           strategy as your business grows

-          *   Derive new insights from mixed real-time data and create intelligent, predictive automations
+          *   Derive new insights from mixed real-time data and execute your unique, differentiating data science
         video_embed_html: ''
         media_position: left
         media_width: fifty